woman staring at red light therapy panel from a distance away

 Frequently Asked Questions

-For most panel-based devices, 10 to 30 cm (4 to 12 inches) is the standard recommended range.
-For deep tissue applications, positioning at the closer end of this range (10 to 20 cm) delivers higher irradiance to reach muscle, joint, and deeper tissue.
-For skin health applications, the further end of the range (20 to 30 cm or more) reduces irradiance to a level more appropriate for surface tissue.
+For most panel-based devices, 10 to 30cm is the standard recommended range.
+For deep tissue applications, positioning at the closer end of this range (10 to 20cm) delivers higher irradiance to reach muscle, joint, and deeper tissue.
+For skin health applications, the further end of the range (20 to 30cm or more) reduces irradiance to a level more appropriate for surface tissue.
 Always refer to your specific device's irradiance rating to calibrate your distance accurately.

-Most clinical photobiomodulation studies use distances of 15 to 30 cm.
-For very high-irradiance panels used at skin-level applications, positioning closer than 10 cm risks exceeding the therapeutic window for surface tissue.
+Most clinical photobiomodulation studies use distances of 15 to 30cm.
+For very high-irradiance panels used at skin-level applications, positioning closer than 10cm risks exceeding the therapeutic window for surface tissue.
 For deep tissue targets, close positioning with high irradiance is intentional and appropriate.
-For lower-irradiance devices, positioning closer may be necessary to deliver adequate dose.
 Use the manufacturer's irradiance specification as your guide, not a universal 6-inch rule.

 At very close distances with high-irradiance devices, you can deliver excessive energy that triggers the biphasic dose response, inhibiting rather than stimulating cellular function.
 You may also experience skin warmth or redness.
-This does not cause the type of permanent damage associated with UV overexposure, but it does reduce the effectiveness of the session.
 If your skin feels notably warm during treatment, increase your distance.

-For facial applications using a panel, 20 to 40 cm is a reasonable starting range, as skin responds well to lower irradiance levels and does not require the higher intensity needed for deep tissue work.
+For facial applications using a panel, 20 to 40cm is a reasonable starting range, as skin responds well to lower irradiance levels.
 A dedicated facial mask eliminates this consideration entirely by managing output at the device level, and generally provides more even, controlled facial coverage than a panel used at distance.

 Back to blog